 Connector not visible in the list

-The Connectors tab only displays connectors that an Opal Administrator has enabled for your organization.
-If a connector you expect to see is not listed, an Opal Administrator has not yet enabled it at the instance level.
+The Connectors tab displays connectors Optimizely has added.
+If a connector you expect to see is not listed, an Opal administrator may not have enabled it yet.

 An error state after completing authentication typically indicates a permissions mismatch, an unsupported account type, or an issue on the third-party service's end.

 Resolution – Disconnect the connector, then reconnect and ensure you grant all requested permissions during the authorization step.
-If the error persists, verify that your third-party account has the access level required by the connector and consult the connector-specific documentation linked in the Authenticate a connector section.
+If the error persists, verify that your third-party account has the required access level.
+For connector-specific guidance, see Authenticate a connector.

 Related topics